PFGimenez/PFGimenez.github.io/_pages/cv.md

 - Adrien Schoen on network packets generation for IDS evaluation (with Ludovic Mé, Éric Totel, Yufei Han and Frédéric Majorczyk), defended in 2024

 I was also involved in various PhD: [Malcolm Bourdon](http://theses.fr/s261687) (defended in 2021), [Aliénor Damien](http://theses.fr/2020ISAT0001) (defended in 2020) and [Jonathan Roux](http://theses.fr/2020TOU30011) (defended in 2020).

+### Teaching activity

+I am a part-time professor at CentraleSupélec.
+You can find more details about my teaching [here](/teaching/).

 ### Scientific events and dissemination
 - ["Hands-on machine learning for security" event](https://team.inria.fr/cidre/hands-on-machine-learning-for-security/), sponsored by the "GDR Sécurité Informatique"